harshitadhikari-1122/web_scrapping_data/README.md

 # Web Scraper for Portfolio Website

 This repository contains a web scraper built with Puppeteer and Node.js.
 The scraper extracts project names and descriptions from a portfolio website and stores them in a MongoDB database.
 It is designed for extracting project information from a portfolio for further analysis or use.

 ### Technologies Used
-  Puppeteer
+- Puppeteer
-  Node.js
+- Node.js
-  MongoDB
+- MongoDB

-### Install dependencies:
+### Install dependencies

 npm install

 ### Usage